syselement/ine-notes/ine-pts/penetration-testing-prerequisites/web-applications.md

   ![](.gitbook/assets/image-20220423103834515.png)

-- **Repeater** - used for manually manipulating and reissuing raw HTTP and WebSocket messages, analyzing the application's response.
+- **Repeater** - used for manually manipulating and reissuing raw HTTP and WebSocket messages, in order to analyze the application's response.

   - Provides syntax highlighting, raw and rendered responses, integration with other Burp tools.
   - `netcat` or `telnet` can be used to do the same thing too, without the above benefits.